Auto-Personalization:

 Goal

-Our goal was to scale personalized outreach that reflected each candidate's background — while keeping recruiters in control and confident in what was being sent.
+Our goal was to scale personalized outreach that reflected each recipient's background, while keeping users in control and confident in what was being sent.

-Deliver candidate-specific messaging grounded in real career details, not templates
+Deliver recipient-specific messaging grounded in real career details, not templates

-Improve engagement and conversion through more relevant and timely outreach
+Improve engagement through more relevant and timely outreach

-Give recruiters clear control over tone, intent, and follow-up behavior
+Give users clear control over tone, intent, and follow-up behavior

-Make automation feel reliable and appropriate within real recruiting workflows
+Make automation feel reliable and easy to adjust

 Approach

-We approached this as a system design problem rather than a messaging feature.
-The challenge wasn't generating content, but designing an AI-powered experience recruiters could trust to represent them and their company at scale.
+We approached this as a system design problem, not a messaging feature.
+The challenge wasn't generating content.
+It was designing an AI-powered experience users could trust to represent them at scale.

 Personalization must be grounded in real data